 Roasted Red Pepper and Tomato Soup

-This flavorful roasted red pepper soup is a blend of red peppers, tomatoes, onions, garlic and basil.
+Roasted red pepper soup is a blend of red peppers, tomatoes, onions, garlic and basil.
 It’s delicious, healthy and easy to make – just roast all the veggies on one baking sheet, then blend it all together in your Vitamix.

 I’m a big fan of soups in the fall and winter months.
 They’re a great way to get more veggies into your diet and perfect for batch cooking and freezing.
 Because let’s be honest, with the craziness of the holidays sometimes we need a soup recipe that we can easily whip up or reheat.

-Watch this video of my Roasted Red Pepper Soup:
+Watch this video of my Roasted Red Pepper Soup

 And subscribe to my YouTube Channel for weekly cooking videos!